replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/subnetAvailable.md

 #### `[collector-name].json`

-If the `collectorName` field is unset, it will be named `result.json`.
+If the `collectorName` field is not set, the file is named `result.json`.

 Example of the resulting JSON file: